deyingsong/normalization_heterogeneity/README.md

 This repository contains the source code and data to reproduce the results presented in our paper.
 We provide scripts for simulation, analysis, and figure generation.

+For a comprehensive introduction and tutorial on the high-performance C implementations of exponential integrate-and-fire network simulations, please consult this [repository](https://github.com/deyingsong/EIF-network-simulation).

 ### Repository Structure

 ```text